-Remote learning strategies are the only thing teaching our youth during this time.
-All Clark County School District schools in Las Vegas, Nevada, will be distance learning starting in August 2020.
-The same is true in many school districts around the Country.
+Remote learning strategies have replaced physical classrooms as our youth continue school.
+All Clark County School District schools in Las Vegas, Nevada, and many districts around the Country have embraced distance learning with virtual classrooms starting in August 2020.

 For many single parents, the school district’s decision to switch to remote learning strategies is a source of stress and anxiety.

 In this guide, we answer your questions about distance learning for divorced and single parents during the pandemic.

 The decision to make all Las Vegas schools distance learning schools has many parents searching for different options.
 They may enroll their child in a private school or homeschool or look for an alternative with a physical classroom.

 Thinking about putting your child in a different school, homeschooling, microschooling, or some other remote learning strategies?
 Consider these steps: